kieranelby/UbiTok.io/README.md

 - no fees to pay (other than gas fees supporting the Ethereum blockchain);
 - total fairness: no preferential treatment for "special" clients.

-Our vision is to unleash an ecosystem of smart contracts autonomously trading smart tokens.
+Our vision is to help unleash an ecosystem of smart contracts autonomously trading smart tokens.

 ## See UbiTok.io in Action
 Beta Release Coming Soon!